ruitaiS/gameShow/readme.md

 <!-- TODO: List the libraries used -->

 ### Image Capture and API Request:
-The React-Camera component takes a picture using the user's webcam, and sends it to the Flask server via a POST request as a Base64 byte string.
+The React-Camera component takes a picture using the player's webcam, and sends it to the Flask server via a POST request as a Base64 byte string.
 Flask then decodes the byte string back into an image, storing it locally before uploading it to WRNCH's servers for processing.

 ### JSON Parsing and Displaying to Screen: